Raymai97/noborder/README.md

 To use 'menu-bar', press ALT and use your arrow keys.
 What about game's popup?
 How do you interact?
 Don't worry about this.
 Your window will be restored automatically when such popup is detected.
-If it doesn't, try to press Alt+Backspace.
+If it doesn't, just press the hotkey (Alt+Backspace by default).

 ## Why you made this?

 To be honest, initially, this is created for the sake of my Touhou games.
-640x480 windowed mode hurts.
+640x480 window mode hurts.
 Offcial Touhou games from 6 to 15, as well as CtC, MPP, RSS, all is well.
 The only game that doesn't work is Touhou 7.5 aka Immaterial and Missing Power.

 Update: Added 'DWM formula' in v1.3, now even Touhou 7.5 works wonder. :)

-## WTF? noborder tiny?
-VC6.0?
+## What happened to noborder tiny (MSVC6.0 build)?

-Before you yell at me, please note that I was developing this in Visual Studio 2015.
-I only convert the code to satisfy VC6.0, when I want to release.
-Because VC6.0 can compile small EXE that links to msvcrt.dll.
-The VC6.0 ver is meant for those who can't/didn't install vc2015 redist.

-I know the disadvtanges of linking msvcrt.dll, that's why this is just an alternative.
-Use 'noborder.exe' when you can, use 'noborder tiny.exe' only when you must.
+No longer available as I've switched to [modern C++](http://raymai97.github.io/noborder/faq.html) and MSVC6.0 doesn't play well with modern C++.